Are you planning your first trip to Walt Disney World trip? Congratulations! It's such a magical vacation.

 Before your trip, log in to your online Disney account and make sure your tickets are linked.
 Get the My Disney Experience mobile app, where you can update your FastPasses and make changes as needed.
 If you stay off-property you can make up to 3 FastPass+ reservations per day up to 30 days in advance.
 If you are staying at a Disney Resort hotel, you can make FastPass+ reservations up to 60 days in advance.

 You will be given a one-hour window to arrive at the attraction where you have a FastPass.
 Check in with the attendant at the FastPass+ line and enjoy the ride!
 Once you have used your three FastPasses, you can get additional FastPasses at kiosks near the rides, one at a time.

 FastPasses do run out, so make reservations for your top attractions early.
 Get an idea of which FastPass+ attractions run out first at TouringPlans.com.

 MagicBands are an electronic way to keep track of your park tickets and FastPasses.
 It's a colorful, customizable bracelet you wear on your wrist.
 It's your room key if you stay at a Disney Resort hotel.
 It will keep track of your Photo Pass photos.
 You can also link MagicBands to your credit card for easy purchasing in the park.

-A meal with Mickey, Minnie, Disney Princesses and other favorite characters is a MUST for many Walt Disney World visitors.
-Do make reservations for character meals and any full-service restaurants you want to experience inside the parks.
-Reservations fill very quickly and you’ll want to book as early as possible – up to 180 days in advance.
+A meal with Mickey, Minnie, Disney Princesses, and other favorite characters is a MUST for many Walt Disney World visitors.
+Make reservations early for character meals and any full-service restaurants you want to experience inside the parks.
+Reservations fill very quickly and you'll want to book as early as possible – up to 6 months in advance.